- Doctors & Departments

 - Research & Innovation

 The Eating Disorders Day Treatment Program is designed for individuals who need increased support and structure in the process of recovery, but do not need overnight or 24-hour supervision.
-Most kids and families participate in the Day Treatment Program for 4 to 5 weeks.
-The program is available seven days a week and is divided into two sections: extended day treatment from 7 a.m. to 7 p.m., and regular day treatment from 9 a.m. to 4 p.m.
+Most families participate in the Day Treatment Program for an average of 4 to 5 weeks.
+The program is available seven days a week and is divided into two sections: extended day treatment from 7 a.m. to 7 p.m., and regular day treatment from 8:30 a.m. to 4 p.m.

 The Day Treatment Program focuses on developing healthy coping skills in the process of recovery and gaining insight into the factors contributing to the eating disorder.
 The program emphasizes family participation.
 Tuesday and Thursday are family intensive days, with multifamily group at 10:30 a.m. and multifamily lunch at noon, followed by parent group at 1 p.m.